marcora/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-Add a column indicating whether the date is a weekday or a weekend, then group and summarise the data by interval using dplyr functions and plot the average daily activity pattern for weekday and weekend.
+Add a column indicating whether the date is a weekday or a weekend, then group and summarise the data by interval using dplyr functions and plot the average daily activity pattern for weekday and weekend using ggplot.

 ```r